gitein/visio-translation-feature/README.md

 - Run PowerShell as administrator.
 -  Change current directory to the path where the script is saved `powershell.exe -File "PATH_TO_SCRIPT_WITH_FILE.vsdx"`, and replace the parameter with the real value of the path including the file name and extension, and don't remove the quotes.

 - You may also need to temporarily override execution policy in your PowerShell environment before you run the script if you get an error that refers to blocking scripts of untrusted publishers.
-If so, then consider using the command `Unblock-File -Path .\translate_visio_stable.ps1` or `Set-ExecutionPolicy -Scope CurrentUser <Policy>` in case it failed to run using the previous method and then feel free to reset to everything to defaults after the job is done, and this is for your security, of course.
+If so, then consider using the command `Unblock-File -Path "PATH_TO_SCRIPT_WITH_FILE.vsdx"` or `Set-ExecutionPolicy -Scope CurrentUser <Policy>` in case it failed to run using the previous method and then feel free to reset to everything to defaults after the job is done, and this is for your security, of course.

 - It a serious matter you must bear in mind, so please don't forget to reset the execution policy, if you want to view the current policy use the command `Get-ExecutionPolicy -List`, policy `RemoteSigned` is considered moderate and safe.
 - Read the Microsoft documentation for more information [Link](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4).